Rammechh/Scaler_Problems/README.md

  + Generate all combinations (Subsequence)
  + Check if sum of generated subseq is equal to given sum and subseq not in ans (check for duplicates in return list)

+### Palindrome Partitioning
+  + We can use recursion to generate all possible palindrome partitioning of s.
+When on index i, you incrementally check all substring starting from i for being palindromic.
+If found, you recursively solve the problem for the remaining string and add it to your solution.
+Start this recursion from starting position of the string.

 Day55_TwoPointers
 ================